Castles for Sale in Portugal: Your Ultimate Guide

-Portugal is the proud home of 150 Castles; a country that has a rich history that can still be seen today.
+Portugal, known for its warm temperatures year-round, is the proud home of 150 castles; a country that has a rich history that can still be seen today.
 Castles for sale in Portugal range from a medieval castle in Coimbra to old manor houses in the north of the country.

 These luxury properties for investment can often be cheaper than first expected.
 However, this depends greatly on the type and size of the castle.
 Are you looking for a more adventurous alternative to a luxury villa or a modern city apartment?
 If so, buying a castle could be a real possibility for you.

 In this article, we will provide you with practical information about castles for sale in Portugal.
 We will also provide a step-by-step guide to buying a castle in Portugal and considerations for investing in historical sites as part of the Portugal Golden Visa.

 The reasons to buy a castle in Portugal will depend on what you are looking for.
 Whether you are looking for an exciting alternative property type, or simply want to live in the castle and have the most unique home out there.
 You could also be buying a castle as an attractive investment.